How can I become an AmeriCorps member?

 Perhaps the first and biggest benefit people get from volunteering is the satisfaction of incorporating service into their lives and making a difference in their community and country.
 The intangible benefits alone—such as pride, satisfaction and accomplishment—are worthwhile reasons to serve.
 But there are other benefits as well.

-In addition to the living allowance, all members who complete a term of service receive a Segal Education Award (valued at $5,550 for full-time members).
-The education award can be used pay for college, graduate school, or to pay back qualified student loans.
+In addition to the living allowance, all members who complete a term of service receive a Segal Education Award (valued at $5,730 for full-time members in 2015-16).
+The education award can be used to pay for college, graduate school, or to pay back qualified student loans.
 Further, members with qualifying student loans are eligible for student loan deferment during their term of service.

 Full-time members also receive health insurance and child care (if eligible).